- Instructions for Form 8955-SSA - Introductory Material

 Use SSA-approved software to complete and electronically file a Form 8955-SSA.
 For more information, go to IRS.gov, search for and select "Form 8955-SSA Resources" and then select "Approved Software Vendors Form 8955-SSA."

 Use a personal computer to complete the online fillable Form 8955-SSA on the IRS website at

-www.irs.gov/formspubs before printing, signing, and mailing it to the IRS.
+IRS.gov/FormsPubs before printing, signing, and mailing it to the IRS.
 A barcode capturing the data you entered on the form will appear on the completed pages when printed.
-A form partially completed online and partially completed (other than the signature) on printed paper will cause processing delays and may result in correspondence.
+A form partially completed online and partially completed (other than the signature) on printed paper will cause processing delays and may result in correspondence from the IRS.

-Use a printed Form 8955-SSA ordered from the IRS website at www.irs.gov/orderforms.
-When completing the form, use as many pages 2 of the Form 8955-SSA as necessary and number them in sequential order.
+Use a printed Form 8955-SSA ordered from the IRS website at IRS.gov/OrderForms.
+When completing the form, use as many pages 2 of the Form 8955-SSA as necessary to list separated participants and number the pages in sequential order.

 To reduce the possibility of correspondence and penalties: